Not Set

 History

-The Taxiarcos was a 300-ton Greek brig (a sailing vessel with two square-rigged masts) and just after midnight on 27 January 1843 she ran straight into the south-west corner of Rame Head carrying a cargo of bones to Hull.
-It was reported in contemporary newspapers that the pilot that was picked up at Falmouth was below decks and not on watch at the time of the accident, but he had given instructions for the vessel to be steered southeast before he left the deck.
-Some mistake led to the opposite course being steered and in thick fog, the wind behind them and even the studding sails set the vessel hit the shore before the crew knew what was happening and ended up high and dry.
-No lives were lost and only one man was injured; the crew of 14 scrambled ashore and sheltered in Rame chapel overnight despite offers from the locals for proper accommodation.
 The vessel broke up quickly where she lay and were scattered on the seabed close inshore all around Rame Head.
-The cargo of bones was lost to the sea but a small portion of the vessel’s stores were saved and sold and the money was used to pay for the crew to live in a public house until they were repatriated.
+The cargo of bones was lost to the sea, some of the crew’s clothing was saved along with a small portion of the vessel’s stores.
+The stores were sold so the money could be used to pay for the crew’s food and lodging until they were repatriated.
 A box containing money and valuables that was supposed to have been owned by the master of the Taxiarchos was found off the Yealm a day later.
-Since she was a relatively new vessel, the loss was felt to be very severe and the British pilot was heavily reprimanded in local newspapers, the Herald even suggesting that he should obtain a copy of the Remarks on the Navigation of the English Channel!
+Since she was a relatively new vessel, the loss was felt to be very severe, The Falmouth pilot blamed the navigation compass, a safe claim for him because they were never recovered.
+The pilot was chastised by the local newspapers for the loss, the Herald even suggesting that he should obtain a copy of the Remarks on the Navigation of the English Channel!

 The site is best reached by boat but can also be reached by hiking down the hillside from Rame Head.
-The anchors and iron fittings lie very close inshore at the bottom of a gully running east-west in 5m of water at low tide.
-The site is very scenic, deep gullies with a shingle seabed and topped with kelp are a haven for fish and crabs, and on a bright day with good visibility is a great place to take photographs.
+The anchors and iron fittings lie very close inshore at the bottom of a gully running east-west in a few metres of water at low tide.
+The site is very scenic, there are deep gullies topped with kelp and shingle seabed, the place is a haven for fish and crabs, and on a bright day with good visibility is a fabulous place to take photographs.

 By boat the site should be dived at high water, the seabed rises steeply to Rame Head so the boat can be brought quite close in, but an echo sounder must be used to check the depth under the keel when approaching the site.
 Only dive this site in calm conditions and preferably with only gentle winds from the north, the site is completely exposed to the south and any waves or swell make diving conditions unsuitable.